parv-2001/flutterproject1-weatherapp/README.md

+Weather App (Flutter)

-simple and elegant weather app built with Flutter and Dart that provides real-time weather data using the OpenWeatherMap API.
+A simple and elegant weather app built with Flutter and Dart that provides real-time weather data using the OpenWeatherMap API.
 With this app, you can easily check the temperature, humidity, and wind speed of any location you search for.

 Table of Contents
 Introduction